- Welcome to the La Trobe Art Institute (LAI) brand guidelines.

 - Technical aspects

 - The breakdown1.
 A demonstration of the even distance between each stroke, horizontally, which additionally is the same width as the given stroke.
 This makes for a strong, rigid look.2.
-We see the same technical application of spacing and line width as we did with No.1 and No.2 see's it applied to the vertical elements of the design.
-Each line is the same width as the distance between it, and the next line.
+We see the same technical application of spacing and line width as we did with No.1.
+The vertical elements of the design has each line the same width and the and distance between it, and the next line.
 In some cases, the distance is twice the space, this allows the logo to remain square.3.
 The spacing between the final of the 'L' the bowl of the 'A' and the ear of the 'I' are all the same;

 Moreover it is 4 times the space between the bottom of the pictorial element and the lettering.